-During December, the average person has a checklist of everything they need to buy as far as gifts for family, friends, significant others.
+During Christmas, the average person has a checklist of everything they need to buy as far as gifts for family, friends, significant others.
 They probably also have a list of what they are going to cook, a list of friends and family they are inviting over to eat, etc. Well, I am not of those people.
 Here’s why:

 Making a list and checking it twice?